MKNG18/Online-bakery/README.md

 One of my very first projects:

-- Create a bakery webpage
+- Create a bakery land page
 - A neat design: very simple yet sophisticated
 - Clear information